What Happens in Vegas

-What Happens in Vegas (stylized as WHAT HAPPENS IN Vega$) is a 2008 American romantic comedy film directed by Tom Vaughan and written by Dana Fox, and stars Cameron Diaz and Ashton Kutcher..

-New Yorkers Joy Ellis and Jack Fuller Jr. meet inadvertantly in Las Vegas, party so heavily neither remembers getting married and win a casino jackpot prize, but their simple plan to get a quick divorce and divide the money is complicated by the divorce court judge's ruling.
+What Happens in Vegas (stylized as WHAT HAPPENS IN Vega$) is a 2008 American romantic comedy film directed by Tom Vaughan, written by Dana Fox, and starring Cameron Diaz and Ashton Kutcher.
+Its title is based on the Las Vegas marketing catchphrase "What Happens in Vegas, Stays in Vegas".
+The film follows New Yorkers Joy McNally (Diaz) and Jack Fuller (Kutcher); who meet inadvertently in Las Vegas, party so heavily that neither remembers getting married, and win a casino jackpot prize, but their simple plan to get a quick divorce and divide the money is complicated by the divorce court judge's ruling.

-The title is based on the Las Vegas marketing catchphrase "What Happens in Vegas, Stays in Vegas".
-Despite negative reviews from critics, the film was a box office success.
+What Happens in Vegas had its world premiere in London on April 22, 2008, followed by a Los Angeles premiere on May 1, 2008.
+It was theatrically released in the United States on May 9, 2008, by 20th Century Fox.
+Despite negative reviews from critics, the film was a box office success, grossing $219.3 million worldwide against a production budget of $35 million.

 Plot

 In New York City, high-strung commodity futures trader Joy Ellis McNally is dumped by fiancé Mason at the surprise birthday party that she threw for him.
-At the same time, easy-going carpenter Jack Fuller Jr. is fired by his father, Jack Sr. Both Joy and Jack are distraught and take debauched trips to Las Vegas with respective best friends Toni "Tipper", who is a bartender, and Jeff "Hater", a lawyer.
+At the same time, easy-going carpenter Jack Fuller Jr. is fired by his father, Jack Sr. Both Joy and Jack are distraught and take debauched trips to Las Vegas with respective best friends, Toni "Tipper", who is a bartender, and Jeff "Hater", a lawyer.

 Joy and Jack meet by chance when given the same hotel room due to a computer error.
 Once the misunderstanding is cleared up and receiving upgraded rooms and coupons to various clubs, they party and drink together and end up getting married.
 The next morning, agreeing it was a mistake, they plan to divorce.

-Before they can do so, Jack uses a quarter Joy gives him in a slot machine, hitting a three million dollar jackpot.
+Before they can do so, Jack uses a quarter Joy gives him in a slot machine, hitting a three-million-dollar jackpot.
 Joy reminds him that they are married and consequently she is entitled to half of the money.
 They return to New York, where they attempt to divorce.
 The judge declares they cannot divorce until they attempt to co-exist for six months, while attending weekly sessions with marriage counselor Dr. Twitchell.
 If they work at the marriage but still want to divorce after six months, each can keep half the winnings.
 If either party does not cooperate, the money will be tied up in litigation by the judge.

 The newlyweds devise more and more cunning schemes to undermine each other, such as Jack telling Joy that their counseling session is canceled to show she is not committed, and Joy inviting girls to their apartment to seduce him, throwing a party.
 Jack gives Joy's ex-fiancé, Mason, her engagement ring back without her knowing.
 However, at Joy's work retreat, they unexpectedly find themselves attracted to each other.